AndrewCrossan1/Bike-king-Borders/README.md

 - URL Rewriting for improved SEO
 - Admin logging in and logging out
 - JavaScript IP gathering and website Entry Time gathering.
+- Admins can delete products
+- Admins can add products
+- Admins can read products, offers and sales.

 Soon I wish to implement the following features in the website

+- Admin login timeouts
-- Admin product CRUD
+- Admin product updating
-- Viewing of products to user
 - The ability to add a product to basket and checkout
 - A contact page where users can create tickets which can be viewed and replied to by administrators on an admin only page
 - The ability to create special offers